The Great Flood Story

 ritualist.790f218e

-The ritualist and taught rites and rituals to heal others.
+The ritualist who had the ability to teach rites and rituals to heal others.

 For thousands of years, the Squamish valued the wisdom and advice of these leaders.

-The Squamish endured many chapters and catalysts of change through Creation stories, first ancestors, times of megafauna, ice ages, and the great flood.
+The Squamish endured many chapters and catalysts of change through Creation stories, first ancestors, times of megafauna, ice ages, and floods.

 We always relied on our laws and values of kindness and generosity in helping one another persevere through difficult times.

-Unfortunately, a time came when the glaciation period came to an end causing major global flooding, fish and game became scarce, people became esyukw-stingy and greedy, and began to fight and ignore the old ways.
+Unfortunately, a time came when the glaciation period ended, causing major global flooding.
+Fish and game became scarce, people became esyukw—stingy and greedy—and began to fight and ignore the old ways.

 Untitled 3 e1662721538883